markosviggiato/realTimeInfo/README.md

-This is a real time web application developed in R to collect the latest information related to Donald Trump from CNN.com and Twitter.com.
+This is a real time web application developed in R to collect the latest information related to Donald Trump from CNN and Twitter.

 Plase use the following link to access the application: [Real Time News](https://viggiato.shinyapps.io/real_time_news/)